alexanderswift/public-gigacom/testing_and_final_thoughts.md

 ## Internet Speed Tests sites 🌏

-Before we get into the GigaComm results here's a quick speed test from my iPhone on 5G at home, you can see why **it's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.** The silliness of having TPG FttB in an age of Gigabit but why I didn't just use a 4G/5G modem, the latency advantages of GigaComm mmWave are clear when you look at the latency differences.
+Before we get into the GigaComm results here's a quick speed test from my iPhone on 5G at home, you can see why **it's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.** The silliness of having TPG FttB in an age of Gigabit but also why I didn't just use a 4G/5G modem, the latency advantages of GigaComm mmWave are clear when you look at the latency differences.

 | Host             | Ping (Latency) | Down   | Up    | URL                                           |
 | ---------------- | -------------- | ------ | ----- | --------------------------------------------- |
 | Telstra (Sydney) | **16ms**       | 946.96 | 85.67 | https://www.speedtest.net/result/i/4924116319 |

-Using the GigaComm connection but these sites are an indication of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users and theres a fair chance some of them are also doing a speed test also.
+Using the GigaComm connection but these public speed test sites are an indication ONLY of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users and theres a fair chance some of them are also doing a speed test also.

 ##### All tests performed with a MacBook connected  ⚠️ DIRECTLY TO THE NTU ⚠️ AND I DO NOT RECOMMEND THIS ⚠️